Hunter Tootoo: Federal politics

 Tootoo was selected on July 27, 2015, as the Liberal candidate for the Nunavut federal electoral riding in the 2015 Canadian federal election.
-Tootoo stepped down as the chair of the Nunavut Planning Commission shortly afterwards.
+He stepped down as the chair of the Nunavut Planning Commission shortly afterwards.
 On October 19, 2015, Tootoo won the election, defeating Conservative incumbent and cabinet minister Leona Aglukkaq.

 Minister of Fisheries, Oceans and the Canadian Coast Guard

-On November 4, 2015, Tootoo was appointed as Minister of Fisheries, Oceans and the Canadian Coast Guard in the 29th Canadian Ministry; Tootoo became the first Fisheries Minister to be from Northern Canada.
+On November 4, 2015, Tootoo was appointed as Minister of Fisheries, Oceans and the Canadian Coast Guard in the 29th Canadian Ministry; He became the first Fisheries Minister to be from Northern Canada.
 He resigned from the cabinet on May 31, 2016, citing issues with addiction.
 Tootoo also resigned from the Liberal caucus and his cabinet role was filled by Dominic LeBlanc.
 The Globe and Mail reported that Tootoo entered treatment for alcohol abuse.

 As independent MP

 By July 25, 2016, Tootoo completed his alcohol addiction treatment program and resumed his duties as an MP starting with an invitation to a constituency open house on the 28th.
 In the same month, after a report by The Globe and Mail, Tootoo admitted that he had had a "consensual but inappropriate" relationship with one of his female staffers which led to his resignation, which had been kept quiet in respect for the privacy of the other parties.

-In September 2016, Robert Fife of The Globe and Mail reported that after Tootoo broke off his relationship with his female staffer in favour of a relationship with her mother, the staffer damaged his Parliamentary office, which prompted Tootoo to tender his resignation to Prime Minister Trudeau.
+In September 2016, Robert Fife of The Globe and Mail reported that after Tootoo broke off his relationship with his staffer in favour of a relationship with her mother, the staffer damaged his Parliamentary office, which prompted Tootoo to tender his resignation to Prime Minister Trudeau.

-He did not seek re-election in the 2019 federal election.
+He did not seek re-election in the 2019 federal election and said that he would be leaving politics.

 Post-political career

-In 2020, Tootoo became the president of the Nunavut Curling Association.
+In November 2020, Tootoo became the president of the Nunavut Curling Association.
+His term started amid logistical difficulties caused by the COVID-19 pandemic in Nunavut that closed the rinks in Rankin Inlet and Cambridge Bay during qualifications for the Brier and the Scotties Tournament of Hearts.

+Tootoo was the second for the Nunavut curling team at the 2021 and the 2024 Canadian Curling Club Championships.
+At 61, he was one of the oldest competitors at the latter competition.

 Personal life

 Tootoo is the cousin of hockey player Jordin Tootoo and the nephew of Manitoba NDP MLA George Hickes.
 Tootoo's mother is Jewish from Montreal.
 Tootoo is also an avid curler.
-He has played for the Nunavut team at three Canadian Curling Club Championships (2013, 2019 and 2021).
+He has played for the Nunavut team at four Canadian Curling Club Championships (2013, 2019, 2021, 2024).
 In 2021, Tootoo was a member of the Wade Kingdon team at the Nunavut Brier Playdowns.
 They lost in a best-of-five series, three games to two.